4knigc12/COM617/README.md

 ## Testing

-Locust is being used to test the solution end-to-end.
+[Locust](https://locust.io/) is being used to test the solution end-to-end.
+A Locust container is connected to FRR-R04 and an Nginx web site is connected to FRR-R01.
+Locust generates HTTP requests to simulate network traffic.

 ![Locust Testing](./software-routers/gifs/locust-demo.gif)